CumulusNetworks/docs/content/cumulus-linux-53/Layer-3/Routing/Route-Filtering-and-Redistribution.md

 {{< /tab >}}
 {{< /tabs >}}

-For <span style="background-color:#F5F5DC">[BGP](## "Border Gateway Protocol")</span>, you can also apply a route map on route updates from BGP to the RIB.
+For <span class="a-tooltip">[BGP](## "Border Gateway Protocol")</span>, you can also apply a route map on route updates from BGP to the RIB.
 You can match on prefix, next hop, communities, and so on.
 You can set the metric and next hop only.
 Route maps do not affect the BGP internal RIB.
 You can use both IPv4 and IPv6 address families.
 Route maps work on multi-paths; however, BGP bases the metric setting on the best path only.

 To apply a route map to filter route updates from BGP into the RIB: